dougsyer/ZenPacks.NWN.WindowsDevModeler/README.md

 Requirements
 =============================
 This Zenpack was tested in Zenoss Entperise 4.23, I would imagine it would work fine in core also.
-It wont work in 4.1.1 without modfication to the WMI import statement in the modeller
+It wont work in 4.1.1 enterprise without modfication to the WMI import statement in the modeler.

 Ive tested this on Windows 2008/R2 & 2003, all bets are off for older versions, havent tried 2012 yet